signalfx/splunk-otel-collector/docs/signalfx-smart-agent-migration.md

 `signalfx-forwarder` monitor's associated `smartagent/signalfx-forwarder` receiver instance is part of both `metrics` and `traces` pipelines using the `signalfx` and `sapm` exporters, respectively.
-Also note the `processlist` monitor's associated `smartagent/processlist` receiver instance is part of `logs` pipeline using the `resourcedetection` processor and a `signalfx` exporter.
+Also note the `processlist` monitor's associated `smartagent/processlist` receiver instance is part of `logs` pipeline using the `resourcedetection` processor that sets the required `host.name` resource attribute and a required `signalfx` exporter.
 The additional metric monitors utilize the
 [Receiver Creator](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/receiver/receivercreator/README.md):